 It’s never easy to have an outsider critique work you’ve poured your heart into but a fresh pair of eyes can help identify weak spots.
 Ask a friend, family member or even a stranger their thoughts and what could be improved upon.
 While you may not agree, it will provide some valuable food for thought.

 Need a little help writing your memoir?
 Consider taking a local or online class, working with a writing mentor or joining a writing group.

 Writing a Memoir requires a great deal of time and energy.
-I hope my tips on How to Write a Memoir will make your process a bit easier.
+I hope these tips on How to Write a Memoir will make your process a bit easier.

 ~ Legacy Videos ~

-Here at Family Line Video we produce Legacy Videos, modern-day memoirs that weave a filmed interview together with family photos, documents, maps and other memorabilia.
-The result is a beautiful “moving portrait” capturing you recounting your life story and memories – a gift your family will treasure for generations to come.
+Here at Family Tree Video we produce Legacy Videos, modern-day memoirs that weave a filmed (or Zoom) interview together with family photos, documents, maps and other memorabilia.
+The result is a beautiful “Moving Portrait” capturing you sharing your life story and memories – a gift your family will treasure for generations to come.

-To learn more about capturing your life story in a Legacy Video, visit FamilyLineVideo.com.
+To learn more about capturing your life story in a Legacy Video, visit FamilyTreeVideo.com

 Legacy Video Production

 how to write a memoir